pytorch/vision/docs/source/transforms.rst

 in the ``torchvision.transforms.v2`` namespace.
 These transforms have a lot of advantages compared to the v1 ones (in ``torchvision.transforms``):

-- They can transform images **but also** bounding boxes, masks, videos and keypoints.
+- They can transform images **and also** bounding boxes, masks, videos and keypoints.
 This provides support for tasks beyond image classification: detection, segmentation, video classification, pose estimation, etc. See :ref:`sphx_glr_auto_examples_transforms_plot_transforms_getting_started.py`